WinCDEmu Alternative for Folder-to-ISO Creation

 WinCDEmu is best known as a lightweight way to mount disc images on Windows.
 The project has also documented a "Build an ISO Image" option in its Windows Explorer context menu.
 That makes it convenient for quick ISO creation from a folder when you are already working in Explorer.

 Batch ISO Creator aims at a different buyer.
-It is for the person who needs a more controlled folder-to-ISO workflow: many folders, consistent output names, progress, logs, and a paid tool that is designed around repeatable Windows productivity.
-It creates ISO files; it does not mount ISO images or manage virtual drives.
+It is for the person who needs a more controlled folder-to-ISO workflow: many folders, consistent output names, progress, logs, and repeatable Windows productivity.
+It now also includes free ISO Mounting for single images, but its main value is still controlled folder-to-ISO work.

 WinCDEmu vs Batch ISO Creator